elifetoplu/elifetoplu/README.md

 - 👋 Hi, I’m @elifetoplu
 - 👀 I’m interested in Java, Selenium, API Testing and Postman as an SDET
-- 🌱 I’m currently learning JS, TS
+- 🌱 I’m currently learning JS, TS and Playwright
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...